 GC: Have you run into problems with changing materials such as magnet wire, for instance, plain enamel not really being made the way it used to be, with only one supplier that even makes it now.
 Does your company ever suddenly get hit with materials changes that completely throw a monkey wrench into pickup production, and having to make rapid design changes?

-We have had most of our parts made for us with molds or dies we designed in order to get consistency from batch to batch and stopped relying on resalers.
-We have our coil wire and all our lead wires made to spec for us, so yes, we dealt with that over the years and our parts and end product have continually been scrutinized.
+We have had most of our parts made for us with molds or dies we designed to get consistency from batch to batch and stop relying on resalers.
+We have our coil wire and all our lead wires made to spec for us, so yes, we dealt with that over the years, and our parts and end product have continually been scrutinized.

 We do run print ads and have a website, Facebook and Instagram.
 We’ve never had a booth at NAMM.
 Word of mouth is still the most direct and compelling way to get noticed.

 GC: How much staff do you retain, and do you find that running a business is a constant drain on your time, or are you able to get away from it all, enough to stay sane, and what do you do with your free time if any?